AaronWalter/3601-lab4_mongo/ANSWERS.md

-    age, filterDoc will have a key-value pair of "age" and the age we're looking for. getUsers creates an iterable collection of documents (just like getUser) and asks Mongo to return the records that satisfy the queries in filterDoc. getUserse uses serializeIterable to turn those records into a string and returns it.
+    age, filterDoc will have a key-value pair of "age" and the age we're looking for. getUsers creates an iterable collection of documents (just like getUser) and asks Mongo to return the records that satisfy the queries in filterDoc. getUsers uses serializeIterable to turn those records into a string and returns it.

 4. The Document objects in userController are BSON objects.
 We're getting